wuxc/pywin32doc/md/PROPSPEC.md

 ## PROPSPEC Object

-Identifies a property.
-Can be either an int property id, or a str/unicode property name.
+Identifies a property\.
+Can be either an int property id, or a str/unicode property name\.